Sherri010/OperationRoom/README.md

 #  Controllroom App
 ### Why is this important?

-This lab is a great opportunety for you to create a useful rails app and experiemnet with active records and associations.
+This lab is a great opportunity for you to create a useful rails app and experiment with active records and associations.

 ### What are the objectives?